ykotselko/practicalmachinelearning/MachineLearning.md

-# Prediction the manner of people doing the excercise.
+# Prediction the manner of people doing the exercise.
 Yuriy Kotselko
 05 October 2017